Draghoyns/The-Tank-Game/README.md

 The project is far from being done at this stage.

-The game exists, and that's it.
+The game exists, and is playable.

+This is an academic project.
+Nothing really relevant except the Python "implementation" of the game.

 We need to implement all kinds of methods, RL and Monte Carlo Search, to experiment with them on this particular game.

-This is an academic project.
-Nothing really relevant except the Python "implementation" of the game, that is playable with arrow keys.

 ## Playing

+Install the requirements.

 Run `game_play.py`.